lzt68/Online-Learning-Implementation/Degenne-Koolen-2019-(Any_Large)Pure_Exploration_with_Multiple_Correct_Answers/README.md

 We want to design an algorithm which take confidence level $\delta$ as input, such that for any instance $\nu$, the algorithm can achieve success with probability $1-\delta$, while consuming as small pulling times as possible.

-We only work on instances whose maximum mean reward is not $\mu_0$​, and unit variance Gaussian Distribution.
+We only work on instances whose maximum mean reward is not $\mu_0$​​, and unit variance Gaussian Distribution.

+## File Structure

++ "Source": the source file
+  + agent.py: We implement three different versions of the algorithm Sticky-TaS, which are Sticky_TaS_old,  Sticky_TaS, Sticky_TaS_fast.
+    The behavior of these implementations are the same, while the running efficiency of Sticky_TaS_fast is the best and Sticky_TaS_old is the worse.
+    The main difference is how to figure out the first element in $I_t$.
+Sticky_TaS_fast implements an algorithm that can achieves $O(K\log K)$ time complexity in each round.
+  + env.py: Define the Gaussian Instance.

+Following are the supportive proof for the implementation Sticky_TaS_fast.

 # Supplement Details for the Algorithm